Freight Shipping from Phoenix to San Francisco

 How much does it cost to ship freight from Phoenix to San Francisco?

-Full truckload (FTL) rates from Phoenix, AZ to San Francisco, CA currently range from $1,825-$2,250 for a standard dry van load over the 849-mile route.
+Full truckload (FTL) rates from Phoenix, AZ to San Francisco, CA currently range $1,825-$2,250 (roughly $2.15-$2.65 per mile over 849 miles).
 LTL shipments typically cost $667-$1,122 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Phoenix to San Francisco?

-Standard FTL transit from Phoenix to San Francisco is approximately 15 hrs by truck over 849 miles.
+Standard FTL transit from Phoenix to San Francisco is approximately 15 hrs by truck over 849 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Phoenix Intermodal to UP Oakland Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Phoenix to San Francisco freight?